KC-85/SillyButSerious/README.md

 ```

 #### Classes & Functions

-⚠️ INSTRUCTIONS ⚠️

-Use this space to explain your Python classes (if applicable) and functions.
-Examples below for inspiration, although Love Sandwiches doesn't use this example `Person` class/object.

-⚠️ --- END --- ⚠️

 The program uses classes as a blueprint for the project's object-oriented programming (OOP).
 This allows for the object to be reusable and callable where necessary.